Midnight Phantom (TV series)

 Midnight Phantom is a 2010 Philippine television drama romance series broadcast by ABS-CBN.
 The series is based on the Filipino pocket book novel of the same title created by Martha Cecilla, the series is eleventh installment of the Precious Hearts Romances Presents.
 Directed by Cathy Garcia-Molina, it stars Rafael Rosell, Denise Laurel and Ina Raymundo.
 It aired on the network's Hapontastic line up and worldwide on TFC from July 12 to August 13, 2010, and was replaced by He's Beautiful.

 This also marks Ina Raymundo's comeback to the television scene after 8 years.
 Both Ina and Denise played a mother-daughter duo after being cast on the second book and season of Pangako Sa 'Yo in 2001.

+Summary

+Brandon is madly in love with Anya, unknowingly that she's already in a relationship with Augusto.
+However, when Brandon finds about Augusto's abuse towards her, he tries to save her, only for Anya to turn her back and betray him, permanently scarring his face.
+After that, he vowed to never love again and becomes the "Midnight Phantom", a DJ who airs at Midnight.
+Years later, Brandon soon meets Nadja and they fall in love.
+However, he learns that she is the loving stepdaughter of his former lover.
+Driven by revenge, he decides to get back by hurting the young maiden, but his feelings for her become so real, even Nadja tells Anya about her encounter with Brandon, shocking her stepmother who tries to protect the child she loved and raised from the man whom she left brokenhearted.
+When will Nadja learn the truth about the woman she looked up to as her mother and the man she fell in love with?
+And how will Brandon and Anya resolve their misunderstanding to protect the young lass?
+Will Brandon and Nadja continue their romance or will it end with a disastrous fate because of the past?